 Get Kernel for SQL Database recovery tool to repair corrupt or damaged MDF/NDF file.
 The software is also capable to preserve the original structure and properties of data.

 To copy tables, we need access to specific databases – the source server and the destination server.
 Here,

 Source Database: TechForums19

 Destination Database: TechForums20

 This method makes utilization of SELECT INTO query.

 Select * into TechForums20.userforum.user from TechForums19.userforum.user

-The second method for copying tables in SQL Server is the Export and Import wizard, available in SQL Server Management Studio.
-In this option, the user holds the choice either to import from the destination database or to export from the source database to transfer/copy the data.
+The second approach for duplicating tables in SQL Server involves using the Export and Import wizard, which is accessible within SQL Server Management Studio.
+With this option, users have the flexibility to either import data from the destination database or export data from the source database for the purpose of transferring or copying information.

 Follow below steps to copy tables from one database to another in SQL Server:

 Note: For this guide, TechForums19 is the source database name as specified above.
 Change the source database name with yours and mention the server name & authentication method.